schmiatz/hyperbridge-node/README.md

 Have a look in the logs of your newly created Services with 'journalctl -fu hyperbridge-node' .

 # How to update my hyperbridge-node?
-Just replace your 'version' varibale in the 'group_vars/all.yml' file with your desired Version and run the Playbook again.
+Just replace your 'version' variable in the 'group_vars/all.yml' file with your desired Version and run the Playbook again.